Internship Structure & Expectations

 Each college has its own specific requirements, but all interns are expected to average 10–12 hours per week, including a substantial amount of independent work.
 (Because some of the work is independent, students sometimes assume they can get by with only a few hours per week, but failing to put in the needed time can result in an intern being terminated before the semester is over.)

-Types of Internships – Depending on what’s happening — or needs to happen — in the community, an internship can be exploratory or it can be tied to a very specific result needed at a particular time.
+Depending on what’s happening — or needs to happen — in the community, an internship can be exploratory or it can be tied to a very specific result needed at a particular time.
 The schedule, structure, and expectations are all tied to the purpose, so there is a lot of variation in the schedule and the amount of independence required.
-Although they share many features, it may help to think of internships as fitting into 3 general types:
+Although they share many features, it may help to think of each internship as tending to fit into 1 of 3 general types, although some individual internships are hybrids that combine aspects of more than one type:

 - Internships that focus on a type of work (such as writing or design)